Funeral set for girl abducted, killed in Alabama

 BIRMINGHAM, Ala.
-(AP) — A funeral service is set for this weekend for a 3-year-old Alabama girl who was abducted from a birthday party and killed, and officials said Friday they are establishing a permanent reward fund in her memory.
+(AP) — A funeral service is set for this weekend for a 3-year-old Alabama girl who was abducted from a birthday party and asphyxiated, and officials said Friday they are establishing a permanent reward fund in her memory.

 The service for Kamille McKinney was scheduled for Sunday afternoon, with burial to follow at Elmwood Cemetery.
 The child’s body was found amid garbage this week 10 days after she disappeared.